Wigan-CAMRA/constitution/constitution.md

 ### Appendix 3.
 Best New Cask Outlet award criteria

-_Added to byelaws at branch AGM on Wednesday 17 th January 2018 at Wigan Central_
+_Added to byelaws at branch AGM on Wednesday 17th January 2018 at Wigan Central_

 The award should go to a venue which has demonstrated its credentials over a